dlops-io/cheese-app-v2/README.md

 * api-service
 * frontend-simple
 * frontend-react
+* vector-db

 ## Prerequisites
 * Have Docker installed
 * Have VSCode or editor of choice

 ## Setup Environments
 In this tutorial we will setup containers to run python code for creating APIs and a container to run HTML web server.
+We will also use the vector-db as the RAG setup.

 ### Clone the github repository
 - Clone or download from [here](https://github.com/dlops-io/cheese-app-v2)